Subcritical transition to turbulence in quasi-two-dimensional shear flows: Nonlinear Tollmien--Schlichting waves are the tipping point between laminar and turbulent states

-Fig.~\ref{fig:comp_DNS_WNL}(b) shows the velocity profiles from each of the modes accounted for in the weakly nonlinear analysis, plotted alongside each of the corresponding Fourier components of the same wavelength extracted from the full DNS evolved from the linear optimal with $\alpha=\amax$ with initial energy close to $\ELD$.
-Both the leading eigenmode ($\kappa=1$) and its nonlinear interaction ($\kappa=2$) match their DNS counterpart to high precision in the early stage of evolution.
-The modulated base flows ($\kappa=0$) exhibit small differences at this stage, that vanish as the influence of our particular choice of initial condition does.
-Additionally, the cumulated kinetic energy of all three components forming the weakly nonlinear approximation represents over $93.7$\% of the total energy in the DNS while on the edge (for times between $0.192\leq t/10^{4} \leq 0.748$).
-These results prove that the build-up of the edge state originates almost exclusively from the dynamics of the TS wave.
-Even after its breakdown to full turbulence, these leading three Fourier modes still contain $\approx 60$\% of the total kinetic energy.
-As such, this transition mechanism differs radically from its counterpart in 3D flows, where a bypass transition involving rapidly growing streamwise structures takes place at much lower levels of criticality \cite{Zammert2019transition}, and where the TS waves are too damped to play any role.
+\Fig~\ref{fig:comp_DNS_WNL}(\emph{b}) compares velocity profiles from each of the modes accounted for in the weakly nonlinear analysis with the corresponding Fourier components of the same wavelength extracted from the full DNS evolved from the linear optimal with $\alpha=\amax$ with $\Ezero$ close to $\ELD$.
+Both the leading eigenmode ($\kappa=1$) and its nonlinear interaction ($\kappa=2$) matched their DNS counterpart to high precision in the early stage of evolution.
+The modulated streamwise-independent ($\kappa=0$) component exhibited small differences at this stage, that vanished as the influence of our particular choice of initial condition did.
+Additionally, the cumulated kinetic energy of all three components forming the weakly nonlinear approximation represents over $93.7$\% of the total energy in the DNS while on the edge.
+This proves that the build-up of the edge state originates almost exclusively from the dynamics of the \TS\ wave.
+As such, this transition mechanism differs radically from its counterpart in 3D flows \citep{Zammert2019transition}, where a bypass transition involving rapidly growing streamwise structures takes place at such low Reynolds numbers that \TS\ waves are too damped to contribute.